davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

     ```

     **Important side note:** Because arrays are passed as pointers, you can now appreciate why modifications to arrays persist after the function terminates (this is also true in Java!).

+##### Important Summary: Why Do We Need Pointers?
+Let's pause here and ask why pointers are needed at all?
+There are several reasons to use pointers:

+- **For passing arguments into functions (Pass by Reference)**.
+Suppose you want a function to make changes to a `struct`, array, or any other variable that's input as an argument.
+Without pointers, the input would be "passed by value," so the function gets a local copy of the input (which can be huge!), and any changes you make to the local copy are lost when the function exits!
+One way to preserve the changes you made is to return the local copy. *But that's a lot of data transfer and space usage!* (Imagine wanting to sort a large array and your functions have to copy and return all elements in the array each time it's called!)
+Instead, it's far more efficient to pass the input "by reference" and have the changes be made directly.

+- **For returning structures from functions.** For the same reasons outlined above, consider a function that creates and returns a complex structure or array.
+It is far more efficient to return a pointer to the structure rather than the entire structure itself!

+- **For memory management at runtime.** Last, but not least, pointers are  necessary when you need to ask the OS for an arbitrary chunk of memory during runtime.
+Say you want to create a new node in a linked list.
+Each node that's created at runtime requires that you request space to store the data for that node.
+The OS, for reasons just mentioned, returns a pointer to the memory storing the node, rather than returning the entire chunk of data pertaining to the node itself.
+We tackle this point (dynamic memory allocation) in the next Lab.

 <!-- 5.
 Here's another example with char arrays (strings).
 Take a look at the code below, where we define a function `strToUpper(char *s)`: